-Students averagely receive two and a half lessons a week during their three years of KS4.
-Sixth form students receive six lessons a week dedicated to the subject.
+Students at KS4 receive two lessons a week during years 9-11 whilst sixth form students receive five lessons a week dedicated to the subject.

 Key Stage 4